Vendor Vulnerability Reporting and Disclosure Policy

-In the interest of coordinated vulnerability disclosure, Cisco will attempt to work with any vendor on reasonable adjustments to the timeline if progress is being made and the default timeline is not adequate for creating a patch or other type of mitigation that addresses the vulnerability.
-Extenuating circumstances, such as threats of any nature, may result in adjustments to disclosures and timelines.
+In the interest of fostering coordinated vulnerability disclosure, Cisco will attempt to work with any vendor on reasonable adjustments to the above timeline if progress is being made and the 90-day default timeline is not adequate for creating a patch or other type of mitigation that addresses the vulnerability.
+Extenuating circumstances may result in adjustments to the disclosures and timelines when reasonably necessary.

 - Email address: firstname.lastname@example.org

-- PGP key: The Cisco vendor vulnerability public key (key ID 0x0B3BB3A7) is available on multiple public key servers.
+- PGP key: The Cisco vendor vulnerability public key (key ID 0x0E16F693) is available on multiple public key servers.

 This document is part of the Cisco Security portal.
 Cisco provides the official information contained on the Cisco Security portal in English only.

 This document is provided on an “as is” basis and does not imply any kind of guarantee or warranty, including the warranties of merchantability or fitness for a particular use.
 Your use of the information in the document or materials linked from the document is at your own risk.
 Cisco reserves the right to change or update this document without notice at any time.

 Internal Reference Policy: Vendor Vulnerability Reporting and Disclosure Policy, EDCS-19537550

 Owning Function: Cisco Talos

 © 2020 Cisco and/or its affiliates.
 All rights reserved.
 This document is Cisco Public Information.